Civic Engagement Scholars Initiative (CESI)

 - Reflecting on and documenting the process and outcomes of implementing civic engagement to enhance curriculum, teaching and learning; prepare educated, engaged citizens; strengthen democratic values and civic responsibility; address critical societal issues; and contribute to the public good.

-Teams will participate in a series of five interactive workshops focused on:
+Teams will participate in a series of 5 interactive workshops* focused on:

 - Enhancing curriculum and teaching & learning with civic engagement